 There are many types of cofferdams.
-A cofferdam is defined as a temporary barrier in or around a body of water which allows the process of de-watering, diversion, or damming of water within an enclosed area.
-The major purpose of any cofferdam type is to hold back overwhelming or inconvenient waters and create a dry work environment.
-This allows a project to proceed with as little resistance and as much safety as possible.
+A cofferdam is defined as a temporary barrier in or around a body of water that allows the process of de-watering, diversion, or damming of water within an enclosed area.
+Cofferdams can be portable, and the major purpose of any type of cofferdam is to hold back overwhelming or inconvenient water and create a dry work environment.
+This allows your project to proceed with as little resistance and as much safety as possible.

 - Cantilever Sheet Pile Cofferdam

 - Rock fill Cofferdam